Giftbit/lightrail-client-java/README.md

 #### Retrieving Gift Cards

-To retrieve an exiting Gift Card, use one of the `retrieve()` methods.
+To retrieve an existing Gift Card, use one of the `retrieve()` methods.

 ```java
 GiftCard existingGiftCard = GiftCard.retrieveByCardId("<cardId>");